iskunalnayyar/Capstone/Progress.md

 - The train.csv - has the size of 8921483, 75
 - The test.csv - has the size of 7853253, 75

-I realized that i need to change the problem statement a tad bit, since i do not have the true values for the test.csv file.
+I realized that I need to change the problem statement a tad bit, since I do not have the true values for the test.csv file.
 ~~Instead of predicting the probability of a device having malware~~, I will be predicting if a device has malware or not (Binary Classification) using the train.csv